Eduard Bernstein (1850 - 1932)

 It is a word derived from the Latin word magnus, which means "great man."
 In our lexicon, magnate is used in the business context as it refers to a wealthy and influential person.

 Notice when he lived.
 He saw the rise of the Industrial Revolution.
-He witnessed how capitalist societies produced men of who took great risks, built entire industries from scratch, and created wealth never before known in world history.
+He witnessed how capitalist societies produced men who took great risks, built entire industries from scratch, and created wealth never before known in world history.
 Wealth not only for themselves, mind you, but their nation and their nation's people.

 He saw how the the wealth in capitalist societies did in fact make its way to all strata of society, raising all boats and improving the standards of living of those living in those societies.